Understanding LiFePO4 Battery Venting

 Why do some batteries need to be vented?

 Batteries operate based on electrochemical reactions occurring within their cells, where ions shuttle between electrodes to store and release energy.
 In the process, certain chemical reactions generate gases as byproducts, which can accumulate within the battery if not adequately vented.
+Without proper ventilation, these gases can build up, leading to pressure buildup and potential hazards.

 Similarly, in lithium-ion batteries, although gas production is generally lower compared to lead-acid batteries, certain conditions such as overcharging or overheating can still result in the release of gases like carbon dioxide or small amounts of volatile organic compounds (VOCs).